yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Euclidean Transformation (Rotation + Translation)

 A Euclidean transformation, also known as a rigid transformation, is a special case of an affine transformation that preserves distances and angles.
-It consists only of rotation and translation, having 3 degrees of freedom (one for rotation angle, two for translation components) [8].
+It consists only of rotation and translation, having 3 degrees of freedom (one for rotation angle, two for translation components).
 This transformation is appropriate when the images are related by a simple rigid motion without any scaling or shearing.

 The Euclidean transformation matrix $M_{euclidean}$ is:

 $$ M_{euclidean} = \begin{bmatrix} \cos\theta & -\sin\theta & t_x \\ \sin\theta & \cos\theta & t_y \\ 0 & 0 & 1 \end{bmatrix} $$

 To estimate a Euclidean transformation, at least 2 point correspondences are needed.
-The provided code uses the **Kabsch algorithm** (also known as Wahba's problem or Procrustes analysis) to find the optimal rotation and translation that minimizes the Root Mean Square Deviation (RMSD) between two sets of paired points [9].
+The provided code uses the **Kabsch algorithm** (also known as Wahba's problem or Procrustes analysis) to find the optimal rotation and translation that minimizes the Root Mean Square Deviation (RMSD) between two sets of paired points.

 #### Kabsch Algorithm Steps:
 1.  **Centroid Calculation**: Compute the centroids of both sets of points, $P_1$ and $P_2$.